 Venue and Policies

-NIPAA workshop is accepted and supported by IEEE-ICNP (https://icnp21.cs.ucr.edu) – q premier conference on network protocols.
-NIPAA will be colocated with ICNP in Dallas (venue – TBD).
+NIPAA workshop is accepted and supported by IEEE-ICNP (https://icnp21.cs.ucr.edu) – a premier conference on network protocols.
+NIPAA will be colocated with ICNP (a full virtual event).
 The workshop will likely operate in hybrid mode allowing both remote and in person participation. policy page with contents listed in https://icnp21.cs.ucr.edu/policies.html

 The NIPAA 21 Workshop honors and abides by all the policies laid out by ICNP – listed at https://icnp21.cs.ucr.edu/policies.html.